conroydamien/docker_puml/README.md

 # docker_puml
-A collection of bits and pieces to visualise docker containers/images/stuff using PlantUML
+A collection of bits and pieces to visualise Docker containers/images/stuff using PlantUML